London: Three Day Itinerary For Families With Teens

 Day 3: All about experiences, from boat tours to afternoon tea on a bus.

-Summer is a great time to visit London—mild weather attracts many visitors in this most popular travel season so if you are considering a trip to London in the summer, book your stay far in advance for the best prices and check out airfare before you book your stay—often times those prices are a bit shocking and it’s best to be prepared!
+Summer is a great time to visit London—mild weather attracts many visitors in this most popular travel season, so if you are considering a trip to London in the summer, book your stay far in advance for the best prices and check out airfare before you book your stay—oftentimes those prices are a bit shocking, and it’s best to be prepared!
 Use Hopper or Google Flights to watch fares if they feel really high on your initial search.

 This is a jam-packed itinerary and let’s be honest, who has time to write notes?